An audacious, mind-boggling adventure to 100 global cities in a breathtaking 100 nonstop, consecutive weeks.

 “The smoke and the fire and the speed, the action and the sound . . . the steam engine

-is the most beautiful machine ever made.” ~ Q. Winston Link
+is the most beautiful machine ever made.” ~ O. Winston Link

 Yes, chasing magical steam trains might ring visions of delight but it wasn’t an easy path to success.
-For decades I’ve been vagabonding across the globe scouring back alleys of distant old towns in search of grungy textures to be used as overlays in my digital artwork.
+For decades I’ve been vagabonding across the globe scouring back alleys of distant old towns in search of grungy textures to be used as overlays in my digital fine art.

 Draw from the Past . . .
 Leap toward the Future

 I draw from design training as an architect fifty years ago followed by two decades honing my eye as a self-taught architectural photographer examining nuances of light, shape and color.
 And after three additional decades of almost endless vagabonding I keep harnessing new explorations of creativity unleashed along the way.
-Today I’m crafting fine art steam train compositions to tightly orchestrate seemingly disparate geometric elements that trigger a visual sense of order and balance when merged with photographic snippets of random urban textured chaos.
+Today I’m crafting fine art steam train compositions that tightly orchestrate seemingly disparate geometric elements triggering a visual sense of order when merged with photo snippets of random urban textured chaos.

 Homeless by Choice

-Vagabonding seeped into my blood and deep into my psyche back in the 90s when at age forty-five reeling from a massive economic turndown I left a thriving architectural photography career behind in Los Angeles.
-In one bold leap toward the future I sold all my worldly possessions and began what ultimately became an extended midlife reinvention of myself as a travel photographer.
-My very first nonstop trip (homeless by choice) lasted nine years and took me through more than a hundred countries and remote locales.
+Vagabonding seeped into my blood and deep into my psyche back in the 90s when at age forty-five, reeling from a massive economic turndown, I left behind what had been a thriving architectural photography career in Los Angeles.
+In one bold leap toward the future I sold all my worldly possessions and began what ultimately became an extended midlife reinvention of myself as a fine art travel photographer.
+My very first nonstop trip (homeless by choice) lasted nine years, propelling me through more than a hundred countries and remote locales.

 Vagabonding as a Lifestyle

 Back then my target was to capture exquisite imagery of the world’s most famous travel icons, which have subsequently been extensively licensed by Getty Images.
 My relentless journey soon became a modus operandi permanently embedded deep within my soul.
-One day I returned to Los Angeles and remodeled a condo thinking LA would be my permanent base.
-But I soon bored with the city and it didn’t take long before I vowed to never live there again.
+One day I returned to Los Angeles and remodeled a condo thinking LA might be my permanent base.
+But I soon bored with the city.
+Before long, I vowed to never live there again.

 I was driven to hit the road.